 I'm Connor.

-I help organizations navigate the intersection of work, learning, and technology through consulting and curriculum development.
-I've spent 6 years in the classroom and 8 years in edu consulting and EdTech — building curriculum, running workshops, and figuring out how to make complex ideas stick for young adult learners and career professionals.
+I help organizations figure out where AI fits and where good training makes the difference.
+I've spent 6 years in the classroom and 8+ years in EdTech and consulting, building curriculum, running workshops, and figuring out how to make complex ideas stick for people who don't have time for bad training.

-After the classroom, I led curriculum at America Needs You, where the programming I built continues to reach 1,000+ first-generation college students and 70 schools each month.
-From there, my work expanded to designing learning experiences for companies such as Ramp, Snapchat, Niantic, and Solana.
-Most recently, I was Director of Learning at Reddy, building AI-powered training simulations for Fortune 100 companies that returned a 3.5x ROI for our clients.
+I led curriculum at America Needs You, where the programming I built still reaches 1,000+ first-generation college students across 70+ schools every year.
+I've designed learning experiences for Ramp, Snapchat, Niantic, and IMG/Endeavor.
+At Reddy, I was part-time Director of Learning, building AI-powered call simulations for Fortune 100 companies while running CBK Learning on the other side.

-Now I'm the founder of CBK Learning, where my team and I help organizations build AI game plans and create training that their people will actually remember and enjoy.
-I've been a daily AI user since ChatGPT 3.5 dropped in November 2022 — not because I'm a hype guy, but because I'm a design-thinking nerd who wants to understand what these tools can actually do and where they fall short.
+I've been a daily AI user since ChatGPT 3.5 dropped in November 2022.
+Not because I'm an AI hype guy, but because I'm a design-thinking nerd who wants to understand what these tools can do and where they fall short.

 When I'm not building curriculum or running AI workshops, I'm designing Dungeons & Dragons campaigns for my friends.